ElizabethFultz/SmashApp/README.md

 ### Software Engineering Assignment #3

 Assignment 3 had the goal of developing the architecture for the product by determining how the product should be organized, how components should communicate, and what technologies should be used when building the system.
 This step in the process formed the base of the protype that was created in the next step.
-The documentation for this project is stored under architectural_design_GarlicKnights.pdf in the design_Documents folder.
+The documentation for this project is stored under architectural_design_GarlicKnights.pdf in the design_documents folder.

 ### Software Engineering Assignment #4